 The Federal Obligations Reports are included in Appendix B of the Transportation Improvement Program.
-These Reports show the expenditure of federal funds within the Gainesville Metropolitan Area from October 1, 2018 through September 30, 2019.
+These Reports show the expenditure of federal funds within the Gainesville Metropolitan Area from October 1, 2020 through September 30, 2021.

 This map only shows some of the transportation projects scheduled during the next five years.
-The proposed Transportation Improvement Program includes transportation projects such as: bicycle; pedestrian; project development and environmental studies; resurfacing/repaving; school safety concern; transportation alternatives; and transit projects, including transportation disadvantaged projects.
+The proposed Transportation Improvement Program includes transportation projects such as: bicycle; pedestrian; project development and environmental studies; resurfacing/ repaving; school safety concern; transportation alternatives; and transit projects, including transportation disadvantaged projects

-Due to the COVID-19 Public Health Emergency, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area will meet virtually on June 22, 2020 at 5:00 p.m.
+In accordance with COVID-19 Public Health Emergency protocols, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area will meet on-site on July 11, 2022 at 5:00 p.m.